sviel/FNAL-T1049-near-line-analysis/README.md

 ### Near-line analysis code

+The analysis code makes use of [ROOT](https://root.cern.ch/), a scientific software framework developed at CERN for high-energy physicists.

 To run the near-line analysis on the small samples provided from run 323:
 ```bash
 source run_decoder_correlated.sh 323